 At the 5,000-square-foot museum, you will find the world’s most detailed collection of confinement and torture devices, instruments of slow death and execution.

-The Medieval Torture Museum is unsuitable for kids below 18 years, but they can visit if accompanied by parents.
+The Medieval Torture Museum is unsuitable for kids below 18 years, but they can visit if accompanied by their parents.

 Top Medieval Torture Museum Chicago Tickets